dougeby/IntuneDocs/InTuneDocs/DeployUse/protect-line-of-business-apps-and-data-on-devices-not-enrolled-in-microsoft-intune.md

 # Protect line-of-business apps and data on devices that are not enrolled in Microsoft Intune

-Mobile application management (MAM) policies help protect company data by restricting actions that could leak company data and enforcing data access requirements, such as an app PIN.
-To apply MAM policies to iOS and or Android line-of-business apps, you must first wrap the app with the Microsoft Intune App Wrapping Tool.
+Mobile application management (MAM) policies help protect company data by restricting actions that could leak company data and by enforcing data access requirements, such as an app PIN.
+To apply MAM policies to iOS and Android line-of-business apps, you must first wrap the app with the Microsoft Intune App Wrapping Tool.
 App wrapping is the process of applying a management layer to a mobile app without requiring any changes to the underlying application.
-After the app is wrapped, you can apply MAM policies to it and distribute it to your end users.
+After the app is wrapped, you can apply MAM policies to it and distribute it to your users.

-This topic explains the steps that are required to apply MAM policies for apps that users access on **employee-owned devices that are not managed**, and devices that are managed by a **third-party mobile device management (MDM) solution**.
+This topic explains the steps that are required to apply MAM policies for apps that users access on **employee-owned devices that are not managed** and devices that are managed by a **third-party mobile device management (MDM) solution**.
 To prepare your line-of-business apps that run on **devices that are enrolled in Intune MDM**, see [Decide how to prepare apps for mobile application management with Microsoft Intune](decide-how-to-prepare-apps-for-mobile-application-management-with-microsoft-intune.md).

 ##  Step 1: Prepare the app